 Completion of my purchase has taken place for my property in Llandaff.
 Conveyancing was satisfactory but I feel I should register my dissatisfaction about the lender.
 Who do I contact should I wish to lodge a complaint?

 All banks and building societies have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Department at head office.
 Ordinarily complaints to a lender are sorted out very quickly.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service with full details of your complaint.

-I am looking for a flat up to £305k and found one round the corner in Llandaff I like with a park and station nearby, the downside is that it only has 51 years unexpired on the lease.
-There is not much else in Llandaff for this price, so just wondered if I would be making a grave error acquiring a lease with such few years left?
+I have been on the look out for a leasehold apartment up to £235,500 and identified one near me in Llandaff I like with a park and transport links in the vicinity, however it's only got 52 remaining years left on the lease.
+I can't really find anything else in Llandaff for this price, so just wondered if I would be making a grave error purchasing a lease with such few years left?

-Should you require a home loan the remaining unexpired lease term may be problematic.
-Discount the offer by the expected lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the property for a minimum of twenty four months you can ask them to start the process of the extension and then assign it to you.
-You can add 90 years to the existing lease term with a zero ground rent applied.
-You should consult your conveyancing solicitor concerning this matter.
+Should you require a home loan that many years may be problematic.
+Reduce the offer by the expected lease extension will cost if it has not already been discounted.
+If the current owner has owned the premises for at least twenty four months you could request that they start the process of the extension and then assign it to you.
+You can add 90 years to the existing lease with a zero ground rent applied.
+You should consult your conveyancing lawyer about this.